nest/nest-simulator/doc/userdoc/release_notes/v3.1/index.rst

 Where you previously had ``nest.SetKernelStatus({"resolution": 0.2})``
 in your simulation script, you can now just write ``nest.resolution = 0.5``.
-Kernel attributes are first-class citizens of the NEST Python module, which means that they come with their own docstrings and even tab-completion works for them!
+Kernel attributes now come with their own docstrings and even tab-completion works for them!

 Co-dependent properties that have to be set together (for instance